 Getting started on Linux with Fasthosts

 The world of Linux can significantly increase the functionality and granularity of control available to you when using computer systems.
 For that reason, Fasthosts offers Linux Dedicated Servers to provide maximum functionality with minimal fuss.
-You can choose from a variety of Linux distributions, such as CentOS, Debian, and Ubuntu, and we are also offering 50% off the first three months of dedicated server usage to new and existing customers.
+You can choose from a variety of Linux distributions, such as CentOS, Debian, and Ubuntu!
+If you've still got questions, get in touch with our sales team.